Trinity Academy

 You can also help by quizzing your child at home using our quizzing booklets.
 This is a simple exercise that can be done each evening to support your child.

-On top of TAKO work, all students at Trinity are set 1 hour of Maths homework on Sparx each week.
+On top of their quizzing work, all students at Trinity are set 1 hour of Maths homework on Sparx each week.

 Useful documents